farina00/tele.lollo/README.md

 <p align="right"><sup><i>Last Updated April 2021</i></sup></p>

-I care about your privacy, that's why :
+I care about your privacy, that's why Tele Lollo :
-- I don't ask your email
+- does not ask your email
-- I don't track you
+- does not track you
-- I don't profile you
+- does not profile you
-- I don't sell Ads
+- does not sell Ads
-- I don't store cookies on your device
+- does not store cookies on your device
-- I don't run analytics
+- does not run analytics
-- I don't share any information with third parties
+- does not share any information with third parties
-- I don't update this policy that often (but, if I do, I will change the date above)

 >    But, let's be perfectly clear on this: we use GitHub Inc to serve this website
 >    and GitHub, Inc. (the provider of Internet hosting for this website)